jaimesi/jaimesi/README.md

 ## 👋 Hi there, welcome to my GitHub!

-I'm **Jaime**, a frontend developer based in Boston, MA, with a passion for accessibility, design, and diversity, equity, and inclusion (DEI).
+I'm **Jaime**, based in Toronto, Canada, with a passion for accessibility, design, and diversity, equity, and inclusion (DEI).
 My background in film and communications has shaped how I approach the web, allowing me to blend creativity and functionality, while also leveraging my skills in **social media**, **photography**, and **videography**.

 ### 🌐 A Few Websites I've Built ###
 - www.playcue.online